Introducing the Gestational Diabetes Management Program

 “Often, a pregnancy complicated by diabetes can be a difficult and frightening experience, but a healthy, successful pregnancy is possible!” says Ruth.
 “Achieving a positive outcome by providing education, support, and management for women experiencing diabetes in pregnancy is my ultimate goal.”

 To take advantage of this program, ask your Women’s Health Connecticut provider for more information on how to get started.
+If you have a referral to the Gestational Diabetes Management Program from your Women’s Health Connecticut provider, please book your initial appointment online now.
 While this service is covered by all major healthcare plans, you may be responsible for a co-pay or other out-of-pocket costs depending on your coverage.
 Please contact your insurance provider for more details.

 More About Ruth Ferrarotti, ANP-BC, APRN, CDCES